jessmartin/dotfiles/README.md

 ## Todo

-- [ ] Sync ubersicht background image
 - [ ] Check in Alfred preferences to this repo (can restore from preferences)
 - [ ] Set the contents of the Dock automatically
+- [ ] Rename Tomato One to Pomodoro One

 ## Done